Enrollment

 Thesis, Specialist Project, or Dissertation

 Students pursuing a thesis option in a master's or specialist degree program must complete at least 6 hours of credit in 599-Thesis Research Writing or 699-Specialist Project, respectively.
 Students pursuing a doctoral degree requiring a dissertation must earn a minimum of 9 hours of credit in 799-Dissertation Research.
 All thesis, specialist project, and dissertation hours will use a pass/fail grading system.
-Thesis & Dissertation Guidelines are published by the Graduate School.
+Thesis & Dissertation Guidelines are published by Graduate Studies.

 All thesis, specialist project, and dissertation hours will be graded pass/fail.
 During the time that the thesis, specialist project, or dissertation is in progress but not yet completed, the director should submit a grade of IP (In Progress).
 Upon successful completion of all requirements the director should request that the grades of IP be changed to grades of P (Pass).
 If the thesis project is deemed to be of unacceptable quality by the thesis director, then the grades of IP should be changed to grades of F (Fail).